Velocidex/velociraptor-docs/content/docs/extending_vql/_index.md

 ---

-VQL is really a glue language - we rely on VQL plugins and functions to do all the heavy liftingm.
+VQL is really a glue language - we rely on VQL plugins and functions to do all the heavy lifting.
 VQL was never designed to be an all powerful language - users will hit the limits of what is possible in VQL pretty quickly.